antronerds/r2-tutorials/docs/Principle_Components_Analysis.md

 Step 2: Exploring the principle components
 ---------------

-1. The next window presents a set of fields where specific settings of the clustering algorithm used can be set.
+1. The next window displays a set of fields where specific settings of the clustering algorithm used can be set.
 Leave all the settings at their default and click "next".
 2. Click to plot the PCA result.